digitalpianism/ajaxlogin/README.md

 # Release Notes

+## 0.3.0

+- Secure all controller calls to use HTTPS
+- Implement CORS to be able to call the controller from HTTP

 ## 0.2.7

 - Fix a bug where the meta title of every page would be set to "Create New Customer Account"